wp-plugins/nextgen-facebook/readme.txt

 The social button names for the array can be "facebook", "gplus", "twitter", "linkedin", "linkedin", "pinterest", "tumblr", and "stumbleupon".

-You can also use the `ngfb_get_social_buttons()` function <em>outside</em> of a loop, post, or page, but you will have to provide additional information to the function.
-Since the `$post` variable is not available to get the permalink, at a minimum you will have to provide the webpage URL.
+You can also use the `ngfb_get_social_buttons()` function *outside* of a loop, post, or page, but you will have to provide additional information to the function.
+Since the `$post` variable is not available outside of a loop (to get the permalink), at a minimum you will have to provide the webpage URL.
 Here's an example from a custom NextGEN Gallery template (plugins/nextgen-gallery/view/):

 `
 if ( function_exists( 'ngfb_get_social_buttons' ) ) {